section-engineering-education/engineering-education/content/articles/social-authentication-with-djoser-in-react-applications/index.md

 Next, we specified the allowed site origins to access our application.
 This case will be `localhost:3000` because we will work with React later.

-Then, we made the settings for Django REST Framework and Django REST simple jwt.
+Then, we made the settings for Django REST Framework and Django REST simple-jwt.

 Notice the allowed redirect URLs part.
 These URLs should be similar to those we will set up for the application in the Google cloud console.